Kalavu Thozhirchalai: Production

 Director Krishnasamy revealed that an interview of DSP Kadhar Badsha, who was accused of antique robbery, was the inspiration for the film.
 The film was shot and ready for release by 2014, but went through production delays.
-Thus it also became the last film to be shot inside temples in Tamil Nadu since the government does not allow filming inside temples anymore.
+Thus it also became the last film to be shot inside temples in Tamil Nadu since the government does not allow filming inside temples any more.

 Soundtrack

 The film's music was composed by Shyam Benjamin, while the audio rights of the film was acquired by Saregama.
 The album released on 15 May 2014 and featured three songs.
 Shyam Benjamin was chosen after being recommended to the producers by lyricist Muthamil.

-Release
+Release and reception

 Kalavu Thozhirchalai had a theatrical release across Tamil Nadu alongside eight other films, which became the most crowded release date of 2017 in Chennai.
-The film opened on 22 September 2017 to mixed reviews, with the critic from The Times of India stating that "the best parts of Kalavu Thozhirchalai are the portions when Sanjay and Kathir try to steal the idol" adding that "these scenes are suspenseful and well shot, with the art direction by Murali Ram, especially, lending an authentic feel".
+The film opened on 22 September 2017.
+A critic from The Times of India stated that "the best parts of Kalavu Thozhirchalai are the portions when Sanjay and Kathir try to steal the idol" adding that "these scenes are suspenseful and well shot, with the art direction by Murali Ram, especially, lending an authentic feel".
 The critic then added "however, the rest of the film is more or less a let-down, turning what should have been a thrilling heist movie into a slow-moving film filled with unnecessary sub-plots".
 Silverscreen.in described it as an "uninspired crime thriller that does not make an effort to engage".
 The Deccan Chronicle also stated the film moves at a "slow speed with a predictable script".